rpmuller/ePubs/WesternPhilosophy.md

 Both for good and evil, therefore, the day of the cultured gentleman is past.

--21"

 ## Chapter XXII ARISTOTLE'S LOGIC

-ARISTOTLE'S influence, which was very great in many different fields, was greatest of all in logic.
+Aristotle's influence, which was very great in many different fields, was greatest of all in logic.
 In late antiquity, when Plato was still supreme in metaphysics, Aristotle was the recognized authority in logic, and he retained this position throughout the Middle Ages.
 It was not till the thirteenth century that Christian philosophers accorded him supremacy in the field of metaphysics.
-This supremacy was largely lost after the Renais- sance, but his supremacy in logic survived.
+This supremacy was largely lost after the Renaissance, but his supremacy in logic survived.
 Even at the present day, all Catholic teachers of philosophy and many others still obstinately reject the discoveries of modern logic, and adhere with a strange tenacity to a system which is as definitely antiquated as Ptolemaic astronomy.
 This makes it difficult to do historical justice to Aristotle.
 His present-day influence is so inimical to clear thinking that it is hard to remember how great an advance he made upon all his predecessors (including Plato), or how admirable his logical work would still seem if it had been a stage in a continual progress, instead of being (as in fact it was) a dead end, followed by over two thousand years of stagnation.
-In dealing with the predecessors of Aristotle, it is not necessary to remind the reader that they are not verbally inspired; one can therefore praise them for their ability without being supposed to subscrilxr to all their doctrines.
-Aristotle, on the contrary, is still, especially in logic, a battle-ground, and cannot be treated in a purely his- torical spirit.
+In dealing with the predecessors of Aristotle, it is not necessary to remind the reader that they are not verbally inspired; one can therefore praise them for their ability without being supposed to subscribe to all their doctrines.
+Aristotle, on the contrary, is still, especially in logic, a battle-ground, and cannot be treated in a purely historical spirit.

 Aristotle's most important work in logic is the doctrine of the syllogism.
 A syllogism is an argument consisting of three parts, a major premiss, a minor premiss, and a conclusion.
 Syllogisms are of a number of different kinds, each of which has a name, given by the scholastics.
-The most familiar ts the kind called "Barbara":
+The most familiar is the kind called "Barbara":

-All men are mortal (Major premiss).
+> All men are mortal (Major premiss).
-Socrates is a man (Minor premiss).
+> Socrates is a man (Minor premiss).
-Therefore: Socrates is mortal (Conclusion)
+> Therefore: Socrates is mortal (Conclusion)

-21*

-ARISTOTLE'S LOGIC

-Or: all men are mortal.
+> Or: all men are mortal.

-AH Greeks are men.
+> All Greeks are men.

-Therefore: All Greeks are mortal.
+> Therefore: All Greeks are mortal.

-(Aristotle docs not distinguish between these two forms; this, as we shall sec later, is a mistake.)
+(Aristotle docs not distinguish between these two forms; this, as we shall see later, is a mistake.)

 Other forms are: No fishes are rational, oil sharks are fishes, therefore no sharks are rational.
 (This is called "Celarent.")